Why does my puppy need to have vaccinations?

-How do I know which vaccinations are right for my puppy?
+How do I know the vaccinations for my puppy?

 Speak to your vet and tell them where your puppy will be spending time.
 This could include:

-Also let your vet know whether you'll be traveling outside of the country with your puppy, and any activities they may be participating in, such as dog shows or sporting events.
+Also let your vet know whether you’ll be travelling outside of the country with your puppy, and any activities they may be participating in, such as dog shows or sporting events.

-Your vet will then put a vaccination program in place best suited to the needs of your puppy.
+Your vet will then put in place a vaccination programme best suited to the needs of your puppy.

 Puppy vaccinations are most effective when they are given at fixed dates with boosters.
-Your puppy will usually begin a vaccination program at around six to eight weeks of age.
+Your puppy will usually begin a vaccination programme at around six to eight weeks of age.

 A regular vaccination schedule will likely consist of the following: